It’s a Kermit Ruffins theme.

 Whatever the case, there were more issues this year than ever before.
 As the amount of new cigars continues at its rapid pace, the amount of available names is going to dwindle.
 Perhaps this is the norm, but hopefully not. — CM.

 - Altadis U.S.A. — Judging by the “SOLD OUT” signs, both the Henry Clay Tattoo and Montecristo 80th Anniversary seemed to be very well received, but that alone wasn’t why it was a successful trade show for Altadis U.S.A.
 They enhanced the look of one of their biggest sellers—Casa de García—while also pushing the Montecristo brand forward with the Vintage Connecticut and Estoque.
 They brought retailers back to the booth with afternoon cocktails and educational seminars, and had people on hand to talk about what’s happening in the factory and on the farms.
-They didn’t release a flood of new products, seemingly going for releases that would make a big splash instead, and in a year where there wasn’t a clear standout release, managed to be mentioned by numerous people for what they were doing. — PL.
+They didn’t release a flood of new products, seemingly going for releases that would make a big splash instead, and in a year when there wasn’t a clear standout release, managed to be mentioned by numerous people for what they were doing. — PL.

 - Davidoff of Geneva USA — It’s hard to do a hits and misses section at this point in time without mentioning Davidoff of Geneva USA.
 There’s no company more aggressive at the moment, and it seems to be working.
 Camacho American Barrel-Aged, which launched right before the show, and Davidoff Escurio were consistently topics of conversation with retailers, including those who aren’t even able to carry the latter.
 The conversation regarding Davidoff of Geneva USA has turned to a new place, with many perplexed at just how to derail the Swiss giant’s momentum. — CM.